Scott Heineman

-Scott Matthew Heineman (born December 4, 1992) is an American professional baseball outfielder and first baseman who is currently a free agent.
-He has previously played in Major League Baseball (MLB) for the Texas Rangers and Cincinnati Reds.
+Scott Matthew Heineman (born December 4, 1992) is an American former professional baseball outfielder and first baseman.
+He played in Major League Baseball (MLB) for the Texas Rangers and Cincinnati Reds.

 Amateur career

 Heineman attended Crespi Carmelite High School in Encino, California.
 Undrafted out of high school, he attended the University of Oregon, where he played college baseball for the Oregon Ducks from 2012 through 2015.
 In 2013, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League, and was named a league all-star.
 He played in only 8 games in 2014 before undergoing season-ending surgery on a torn labrum in his hip, resulting in a red-shirt season.
 The Kansas City Royals selected him in the 19th round of the 2014 MLB draft, but he did not sign, and returned to Oregon for 2015.
 The Texas Rangers selected Heineman in the 11th round, 318th overall, of the 2015 MLB draft and signed him for $100,000.